silvacms/documentation/source/silva/layout/providers.rst

    class MyPageActions(silvaviews.ViewletManager):
        grok.context(interfaces.ISilvaObject)

-Now, you can define some actions that will be rendered in your page actions manager:
+Now, you can define some actions that will be rendered in your page's action manager:

 .. sourcecode:: python